-Did you know that there are 17 essential skills for success in reading, writing, sports, and practically all of your daily life activities?
+Did you know that there are 17 essential skills for success in reading, writing, sports, and practically all of your daily activities?

 - Eye Movement Control is the ability to move both eyes together, to focus on an image, or path.
 Each eye has six muscles that work together to control eye movement and position.